Cross-Platform Civ3 Editor

 • Linux, most recent versions (exact requirement unknown)

-You must also have Java, version 8.
-You must also have Civilization III installed (this is possible on Linux through Wine; technically having Conquests installed isn't required, only Vanilla).
+You must also have Java (see above).
+You must also have Civilization III installed, or its files manually copied over.
 Finally, it is highly recommended that you have a 1024x768 or higher screen resolution (also the minimum for Civ3), although lower is workable with increased scrolling.
-There are no plans to port the editor to older operating systems due to the significant amount of work involved.

 As of version 0.91, it is no longer necessary for the BIQ to have custom rules.